Implementation Status

 Security Architecture

-The satellite pairing process implements a secure two-phase JWT-based authentication system that prevents unauthorized satellite connections.
+The satellite pairing process implements a secure two-step JWT-based authentication system that prevents unauthorized satellite connections.
 For complete implementation details, see API Security - Registration Token Authentication.
-Phase 1: Token Generation- Administrators generate temporary registration tokens through admin APIs
+Step 1: Token Generation- Administrators generate temporary registration tokens through admin APIs

 - Scope-specific tokens (global vs team) with cryptographic signatures